libsdl-org/SDL/docs/README-migration.md

 ## SDL_system.h

 SDL_WindowsMessageHook has changed signatures so the message may be modified and it can block further message processing.

-SDL_GetAndroidExternalStorageState() takes the state as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.

 SDL_RequestAndroidPermission is no longer a blocking call; the caller now provides a callback function that fires when a response is available.